 - Appointments as External Examiner

 - Media Appearances (most recent)

 Rachel has supervised and co-supervised a number of research degrees to completion, including dissertations on:

-Rachel supervises Clare Wheat in a PhD on performance practice in British light opera, operetta and musical comedy.
+Rachel supervises Clare Wheat in a PhD on performance practice in British light opera, operetta and musical comedy, and Richard Piatak in a PhD on the soundtracks of Derek Jarman’s films.
 Rachel has contributed to the Oxford University Digital Humanities Summer School, and panels and training sessions at the Royal Musical Association Research Students Conference and at the Institute of Musical Research, University of London.
 With Dr Lisa Colton (University of Huddersfield) and Prof. Jo Wainwright (University of York) she devised and coordinated the AHRC-funded Music Archival Research Skills programme in 2005–07.

 Rachel is a member of the Academy for British and Irish Studies, and was co-founder of the Northern Opera Research Network (NORN) with Dr Kara McKechnie (University of Leeds) and Dr Sarah Hibberd (University of Nottingham).

 Rachel would like to hear from potential research/graduate students particularly with interests in opera studies, music and conflict commemoration, and British music and musical cultures.